mnneeltakemail2/testNeel3/neel-client/account-management/creating-an-account.md

 Now, it's an important step to backup your account by clicking **Back Up Now**.

-Waves will display an important reminder.
-Never provide your backup phrase to anyone except the official Waves client.
+Neel will display an important reminder.
+Never provide your backup phrase to anyone except the official Neel client.
 We recommend that you write the backup phrase on a piece of paper and store it in a secure location.
 Do not store the backup phrase unencrypted on any electronic device.

 ![](/_assets/account_creation_03.png)